i

 What is a cash advance?

-A cash advance is when you use your credit card to access money rather than making a purchase on your card.
-These days most cash advances are made as transfers from credit cards to bank accounts using online banking.
+A cash advance is when you use your credit card to access money or move money, rather than making a purchase for goods or services using your card.

-• Gambling chips and tokens
+• Buying gambling chips and tokens on platforms like bet365, TAB.

 What does a cash advance cost?